Bruce Alberts

 NugentTerrace2012

 The home is near the zebra crossing at Abbey Road made famous by the Beatles, which inspired this back cover for the MBoC 3rd edition, and a string of Beatles’ album-inspired back covers for MBoC and Essential Cell Biology texts.
-See all of the Beatles-themed covers on this blog >>

 Authors of MBoC 3 imitating the famous Abbey Road cover.